Religion and alcohol: Islam

 In the context of Islam, the consumption of alcohol is prohibited in accordance with Islamic teachings, as it is seen as detrimental to both physical and spiritual well-being.
 This prohibition is often a foundational aspect of Muslim identity, reflecting a commitment to faith and adherence to religious principles.
 However, the relationship between Islam, and alcohol is multifaceted and influenced by factors such as cultural context, personal beliefs, and degrees of religiosity.

+The relationship between Islamic law and alcohol has also varied historically according to political and social circumstances.
+Matthee's study examines alcohol and drinking practices across the Umayyad, Abbasid, Ottoman, Safavid, Mughal, Qajar and modern periods, showing that enforcement of religious restrictions differed across societies and historical contexts.

+In contemporary Muslim-majority societies, the social and legal consequences of alcohol consumption vary between countries.
+Some countries prohibit or severely restrict alcohol, while others permit its sale and consumption under particular legal conditions.
+These differences reflect variations in national law, religious interpretation, political institutions and social practice rather than a single uniform pattern across the Muslim world.

 In the Quran, khamr, meaning "wine", is variably referenced as an incentive from Satan, as well as a cautionary note against its adverse effect on human attitude in several verses:

 O you who have believed, indeed, intoxicants, gambling, [sacrificing on] stone altars [to other than Allah], and divining arrows are but defilement from the work of Satan, so avoid it that you may be successful.